wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 close enough to your destinations.

 Almost everything else about signs aligned with those of North America.
 Though here's a strange pedestrian cross light I saw.
-I'm not sure why they separated it like that, and did not see any others in the city like it.
+I'm not sure what the separation means, and did not see any others in the city like it.

 {% image /images/cph_light.jpg "" %}